-If you smoke or have diabetes, you have an especially high risk for atherosclerosis and development of peripheral arterial disease (PAD).
+If you smoke or have diabetes, you have an especially high risk for atherosclerosis and developing peripheral arterial disease (PAD).
 Other risk factors include high blood pressure and elevated cholesterol.
 Atherosclerosis is a systemic problem that can affect multiple organs and manifest itself in a variety of ways.

 Symptoms depend on which arteries are involved.
 For instance, if the arteries to the legs are involved, patients experience leg cramps and calf pain while walking (intermittent claudication).
 If the arteries in the neck develop blockages, patients are at risk of stroke.
 If the arteries to the kidneys are involved, patients can develop uncontrolled hypertension and kidney insufficiency.
 If the narrowing occurs in the arteries that feed the intestines, patients develop severe abdominal pain after eating.

 Treatment for Atherosclerosis

 Specific treatment for atherosclerosis will be determined by your doctor based on a number of factors.
 These include age, overall health and medical history, the extent and location of the problem area and your signs and symptoms.
 Treatment may include:

 - Modification of risk factors: Risk factors that may be modified include smoking, elevated cholesterol levels, elevated blood glucose levels, lack of exercise, poor dietary habits and elevated blood pressure

 - Antiplatelet drugs (which decrease the ability of platelets in the blood to stick together and cause clots)